-Expect to train at least 12 months at this level, assuming a minimum of two training sessions per week.
-By the end of Brown Belt training, you should feel that you can stand in the middle of a room, eyes closed, and be able to defend against any sort of attack: a bearhug, a choke, even an attack with a weapon. <br
+By the end of Brown Belt training, you should feel that you can stand in the middle of a room, eyes closed, and be able to defend against any sort of attack: a bearhug, a choke, even an attack with a weapon.

 The combative techniques described in the Brown Belt curriculum include more-advanced techniques, especially kicks that move beyond the fundamentals Krav Maga emphasizes.
 Among them are a number of kick combinations that include “switch kicks”.
 Think of switch kicks in this way: the second kick is already en route as the first kick is recoiling.
 It is the switch that makes the kicks a true combination, rather than just one kick followed by another.